aginies/quake2/README.md

 [![Video](images/chaos1.16.1.jpg)](https://youtu.be/DuxaoykNHQA)

 You need the [Chaos pack files and maps](https://files.chaoticdreams.org/Chaos/ChaosDM/q2chaos.exe) (this is a self autoextract rar file), and put them into a chaos directory, inside the quake2 directory.
-Please delete the ``pak files`` and use the one gziped in this repo (unzip it).
+Please delete the ``pak files`` and use the one gziped in this repo (unzip it), or you won't be able to get all new models, icons, sounds etc...

 You can find more original source at [files.chaoticdreams.org](https://files.chaoticdreams.org/Chaos/ChaosDM/)